gabbersepp/dev.to-posts/blog-posts/private-page/travis-http-php/travis-http-php.md

 canonical_url:
 ---

 In the last article I wrote about how to publish a website with `travis` and FTP.
-First everything seems fine but the nightly build suddenly failed.
+First everything seemed fine but the nightly build suddenly failed.
 It took long time until I realized that this was not because of my code or my `ftp server` but because of how travis has setup it's network layers.
 Read on here if you are interested: https://blog.travis-ci.com/2018-07-23-the-tale-of-ftp-at-travis-ci

 But the fight is not lost!
 My webspace paket includes a PHP instance and thus I am able to write a small HTTP upload tool.
 A bit oversized I think but it enables me to continue using my webspace bundle.

 # The PHP fileupload
 Shame on me, it's been a long time since I programmed PHP.
-So I guess the following code is very quick and dirty.
+So I guess the following code is written very quick and dirty.

 First I need a method for reading the `HTTP` Header to check a secret that I send along with the request.